 Leading national credit counseling nonprofit ACCC participates in MassSaves financial education summit featuring keynote speaker Deb Goldberg.

-(Boston, MA) – May 6, 2015 – National financial education and credit counseling nonprofit American Consumer Credit Counseling recently participated in a statewide financial education summit hosted by MassSaves.
+National financial education and credit counseling nonprofit American Consumer Credit Counseling recently participated in a statewide financial education summit hosted by MassSaves.

 The summit, called “Financial Education: Teach it, build it, coach it, spread it, love it!” featured keynote speaker and Massachusetts Treasurer Deborah Goldberg.
 It also brought together a wide range of finance, economic, education and nonprofit leaders for several panels that took place at the UMass Center in Springfield on May 1st.